teddymarkov/veridens-challenge/README.md

 ### Challenge tasks ###

 * We want a substituted user model (I.e a custom user model) with an *email* field **see users.models**
-* The user should be able to login with the email. *Requirement*: Implement a custom authentication backend and enable it. **see users.auth_backends.EmailAuthBackend**
+* The user should be able to login with the email adress or username. *Requirement*: Implement a custom authentication backend and enable it. **see users.auth_backends.EmailAuthBackend**
 * Migrations are not done.
 (Note: django 1.9)

 ### constraints ###